What is graduate study?

-You can attend graduate school full- or part-time, so the cost may not be as high on an annual basis as for your bachelor’s degree.
-If you are working, find out whether your employer will pay for you to take graduate-level classes.
-If you are a New England resident and you are attending a public institution outside of your home state, you may qualify for Regional Tuition.
-See the New England Board of Higher Education’s “Tuition Break” website for more information.
+You can attend graduate school full or part-time, so the cost to you may not be as high on an annual basis as your Bachelor’s degree.
+If you are working, find out whether your employer will pay for you to take classes.

 What is available at URI?

 The Department of Nutrition and Food Sciences offers both a MS and a PhD program in Nutrition.
 Our faculty specialize in areas of health promotion, nutrition education, energy balance, and lipid metabolism.
 In addition, we have a dietetic internship program that is part of our MS degree program that is available to students on a competitive basis.
 Please see our Department’s website for more information.
 General information about graduate programs at URI can be found on the URI Graduate School website.